P.I.F. (band): Pictures in Frames

 Their second album is called P.I.F.
 (Pictures in Frames), and it was released in 2001.
 In an interview, the band said they have separated themselves from the hustle-bustle in Sofia for several weeks in a villa in the Rila Mountain; this explained why its sound is a bit out-of-time-out-of-space.
 With their unique ways of creating music, the group continued gaining popularity.
-However, Dimo shared that the album was created in a very difficult period for the band, as at that time he was divorcing from his wife, and pianist Liubо was leaving the band.
+However, Dimo shared that the album was created in a very difficult period for the band, as at that time he was divorcing from his wife, and pianist Liubo was leaving the band.
 That time was recorded a song called Obarkvacia ("Обърквация") and the music video was shot.
 It showed vocalist and guitarist of the band kidding in a room with sofa.
 During the chorus appeared a little girl and two persons with "fish" and "elephant" heads.
 The song mixed elements of blues rock, punk rock and reggae.
 The song was not included in the album because the musicians said that it represented the confusion and chaos of the time it was composed.